yext/answers-search-ui/README.md

   card: {
     // Optional, The type of card, currently only 'Standard', 'Accordion', and 'Legacy' are supported, defaults to 'Standard'
     cardType: 'Standard',
-    // Required, see Data Mappings for more details ?? is this required?
+    // Required, see Data Mappings for more details ??
+TODO is this required?
     dataMappings: () => {},
     // Optional, used as configuration for any calls to action buttons on the page, see Calls To Action for more details
     callsToAction: () => []